NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 ...
 ####Pressure Control

-The pressure control is achieved by varying zone exhaust fan flow rate.
+The pressure control is achieved by varying either zone exhaust fan flow rate in a controlled zone or relief air flow rate in an AirLoop.
 It requires an AirLoop with an OA mixer and an exhaust fan in a controlled zone.
 The calculation logic is provide below:

-1. The AirflowNetwork model will run twice with zero and maximum flow rates for the controlled zone exhaust fan.
+1. The AirflowNetwork model will run twice with zero and maximum flow rates for either the controlled zone exhaust fan or relief air flow rate.
 The controlled zone pressures are the return values.

 	In general, the zero exhaust flow rate will generate the maximum zone pressure, while the maximum exhaust flow rate will produce the minimum zone pressure.

-2. If the setpoint pressure is between the maximum zone pressure caused by zero exhaust fan flow rate and the minimum zone pressure caused by maximum exhaust fan flow rate, The AirflowNetwork model will use Regula Falsi to find a solution with calculated zone exhaust fan flow rate.
+2. If the setpoint pressure is between the maximum zone pressure caused by zero exhaust fan or relief node flow rate and the minimum zone pressure caused by maximum exhaust fan flow rate or outdoor air flow rate, The AirflowNetwork model will use Regula Falsi to find a solution with calculated zone exhaust fan flow rate.
 Otherwise, the pressure setpoint will not be met.

-3. If both maximum and minimum pressures are higher than the setpoint, the maximum exhaust flow rate will be forced.
+3. If both maximum and minimum pressures are higher than the setpoint, the maximum exhaust or outdoor flow rate will be forced.

-4. If both maximum and minimum pressures are lower than the setpoint, the zero exhaust flow rate will be forced.
+4. If both maximum and minimum pressures are lower than the setpoint, the zero flow rate will be forced.

 ## Example File and Transition Changes ##